 Look for trading opportunities where one currency index is moving up while another currency index is moving down.
 This will create a currency pair to watch.
 Alternatively, it will help you narrow down which pairs you want to trade with the Price Structure swing trading method.

-On the chart above, in mid-March, we could see that the AUD had been moving up, while CHF and JPY have been moving down.
+On the chart above, in mid-March, we could see that the AUD had been moving up, while CHF and JPY had been moving down.
 That indicates there may be some good trades in AUDCHF and AUDJPY while this is happening.
 And there was, as the pair rose strongly in a rising trend channel.

 A comparison chart like this is not static.
 It’s constantly changing as currencies get stronger and weaker.
 Our job as traders is to attempt to be long the stronger ones and short and weaker ones.
 We don’t need to do this.
 It is just an option if it appeals to you.